Okay, let’s talk lasagna, peeps. Ooey, gooey, hearty, satisfying, amaaaazeballs lasagna.

 - 8 oz mozzarella

-- Place in the oven bake for 30-40 minutes, or until the sweet potato slices are almost fully tender.
+Place in the oven bake for 30-40 minutes, or until the sweet potato slices are almost fully tender.
+If you have thicker slices it may take longer.

 This post contains affiliate links for products I use frequently and highly recommend.